Erasmus+ traineeship grant

 Traineeship immediately after completing your studies at Lund University

-If you wish to do your traineeship immediately after graduating from Lund University, it is important that you apply during your last semester as a full-time student.
-Remember that the traineeship must be completed within twelve months of completing your studies.
+If you wish to do your traineeship immediately after graduating from Lund University, it is important that you apply for the grant during your last semester as a full-time student and before you graduate.
+The traineeship must start within three months and end no later than twelve months after the end of your studies.
+You must also apply for your degree certificate before the start of the traineeship.

 Traineeship in conjunction with exchange studies